Ernest Rhys: In London

 Turning to writing in London as a profession from 1886, Rhys built up a steady reputation as a reviewer for periodicals.
 The American journey on which the meeting with Walt Whitman occurred is described in Everyman Remembers, Rhys's autobiography.
 It was also the occasion of his encounter with Edmund Clarence Stedman in New York, and dates to 1887/8.
 He and Stedman became correspondents.
 In 1890, he was sharing rooms in Hampstead with Arthur Symons.

 Rhys married his wife Grace in 1891.
 She began to write herself after the marriage, which produced five children.
 Initially they lived in a cottage on Moel y Gamelin near Llangollen, but it proved impractical for the literary life, and they returned to London.
 Their first home there was in the Vale of Health area of Hampstead, having according to Rhys a literary association with Leigh Hunt, who moved to the unsalubrious Vale in 1816.
 They moved on from "Hunt Cottage", but within Hampstead so-called, to a house in Hermitage Lane, now Childs Hill, which they named "Derwen".
 The Rhyses there held a form of literary salon.

 In 1906, Rhys persuaded J. M. Dent the publisher to start out on the ambitious Everyman's Library project.
-When Rhys died in 1946, 983 Everyman titles had been produced.
+When Rhys died in London on 25 May 1946, 983 Everyman titles had been produced.